aserto-dev/aserto-idp/README.md

     aserto:0.0.11
 ```

-To list plugins and versions that are available remotly and can be downloaded:
+To list plugins and versions that are available remotely and can be downloaded:
 ```
 aserto-idp list-plugins --remote
 ```